 TELEX Rock Around The Clock (1979)

 On paper it shouldn’t have worked; a funereal take of the song that heralded the birth of Rock ‘N’ Roll smothered in robotic vocoder.
-And it caused much head scratching when it became a UK Top 40 hit, although one person listening was Daniel Miller who borrowed the concept for THE SILICON TEENS.
+And it caused much head scratching when it became a UK Top 40 hit, although one person listening was Daniel Miller who borrowed the concept for SILICON TEENS.
 Belgian trio TELEX always had a sense of subversive irony about them.
 This mischief came to its head with their lampooning number ‘Eurovision’, which they actually entered for 1980 Eurovision Song Contest!

 Available on the album ‘Ultimate Best of’ via EMI Belgium